 As with many Newfoundland stories, the history of Newfoundland music of European origin begins with codfish.

 Europeans first came to the island in the 16th century to harvest northern cod, and they brought their music with them.
 That music grew to become the voice of Newfoundland and Labrador, a powerful evocation of its lifestyle, heritage and personality.
-Music is our international calling card, and at home it is by far our most popular art form.
-There are many thousands who have never read a Newfoundland book or seen a piece of local theatre.
-But practically everyone here has heard The Kelligrews Soiree or danced to a local rock band.
+Music became an international calling card, and at home it was by far the most popular art form.
+There are many who have never read a Newfoundland publication or seen a live local theatre performance.
+But just about everyone in the province has heard The Kelligrews Soiree or danced to a local band.

 The music arrived with the Irish, Scots, French and English who settled along the island shoreline and up the coast of Labrador.
 They sang shanties as they worked and shared ballads and tunes at the end of the day.
 Over time, the settlers and their descendants reworked the old music and created new songs to tell their own stories.
 Newfoundland music spoke of work, politics, humour, fear, hope, tragedy and the ebb and flow of day-to-day existence.
 Whether it was the simple story of Lukey and his boat or a lament for the oppressive life cycle of labour and debt, Newfoundlanders recorded it in song.